 What do I do with my dock in the winter?

-Installing a modular floating or permanent dock system is a great way to make the most of your waterfront property or lake access, providing a place to dock boats and personal watercraft or simply lounge on the water all summer long.
-Of course, you still have to figure out what to do with your dock in the winter.
+Installing a modular floating or permanent dock system is a fantastic way to maximize enjoyment of your waterfront property, whether for docking boats and personal watercraft or simply lounging on the water all summer long.
+But when the seasons change, you still have to figure out what to do with your dock in the winter.

 Strong winds, surging waves, storm activity, and freezing temperatures can all conspire to damage both permanent and floating dock systems.
 While you’re diving into a pumpkin spice latte, your dock could be bowing under the weight of snow and ice, and pilings could be getting roughed up by ice floes before the surface has fully frozen over.

-What can you do to make sure your boat dock, gangway, PWC ports, or other docking structures remain in good condition throughout the winter months so that they’re ready for use when warmer temperatures return?
-Here are a few guidelines to prep for cold weather and winterize your dock.
+So, what can you do to make sure your boat dock, gangway, PWC ports, or other docking structures remain in good condition throughout the winter months so that they’re ready for use when warmer temperatures return?
+Here are a few guidelines to help you prep for cold weather and winterize your dock.

 Floating Dock Removal